apache/jackrabbit-filevault/src/site/markdown/settings.md

 </vault>
 ```

-The `name` attribute is compared with the file name (not the full file path) and is not parsed as regular expression!
+The `name` attribute is compared with the file/directory name (not the full file path) and is not parsed as regular expression!
+Both `.vlt` directories and files having a name starting with `.vlt-` are always implicitly ignored and don't need to be added.